 Information about Dearborn

-The hometown of legendary auto tycoon Henry Ford, Dearborn, Michigan, had an estimated 95,535 residents based on 2014 U.S. Census Bureau figures, making it one of state's largest municipalities.
-Dearborn is predominantly white (89 percent in 2010), with 4% identified as African American.
+The hometown of legendary auto tycoon Henry Ford, Dearborn, Michigan, had an estimated 93,922 residents based on 2019 U.S. Census Bureau figures, making it one of state's largest municipalities.
+Dearborn is predominantly white (about 91 percent in 2019), with 3.3% identified as African American.

 Dearborn houses the famed Ford Rouge Plant, the factory that mass-produced the Ford Model T and Mustang, as well as many other Ford-related sites, including the Henry Ford Museum.
 Not everything in the area has to do with the Ford Motor Company, though; there's also the Arab American National Museum, and the city hosts a regional symphony orchestra.
 Nearby Detroit is home to a wide variety of theaters, museums and ethnically distinct neighborhoods, such as Greektown.